moby/moby/docs/sources/reference/api/docker_remote_api.md

 `GET /containers/json`

 **New!**
-This endpoint now returns the labels associated with each container (`Labels`).
+The endpoint returns the labels associated with the containers (`Labels`).

 `GET /containers/(id)/json`